thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin update the fees on primary sales.*
+*Lets a contract admin update the platform fee recipient and bps*

 #### Parameters